quiretech/FeedbackNow/notes/Devlog for FB Now v2.md

 7 Button I/O Sketch Startup:

 1. repurposed button press sketch to interface on board led w/ 4 + P0.28 GPIO w/ zephyr

+8/5
+1. got the nrf52840DK, Sample App lorawan class A, working.
+NOTE: for SX1262 mbed shield, the max SPI has to be changed from 16Mhz to 8Mhz for it work.
+2. The sample app doesn't save the DEVNonce onto NVS, because of which the network server won't allow the joinRequest all the time.
+So the nonce has to be stored on the NVS, and counted up everytime it joins OR create a random number, and then access it from NVS.

+2a.
+NVS sample App Learning.
+Storing and retrrieving data from NVS.
+-- done: what i learnt:
+1. stores things w/ key_ID.

+Next, I ported code to class_a code, now i create random app keys, store on nvs, use the last devNonce value and val++, (so theres no collisison).
+Next step would be to reduce the nvs partition size